 First of all, we can probably all agree that dust collection is a difficult task.
 We have probably all, at one time or another, started vacuuming the dust only to find it being blown out of the blowing port.
 Frustrating and defeated, we tell ourselves that the next shop vac we buy will have better dust collection features.

-We have started your search by reviewing ten of the top dust collection shop vac.
-Some have additional features such as, a blower, or the ability to clean up both the wet and dry messes.
+We have started your search by reviewing 10 of the top dust collection shop vac.
+Some have additional features, such as a blower, or the ability to clean up both the wet and dry messes.
 Let us help you make the appropriate choice for your specific needs.

 A Quick Comparison of Our Favorites

 The 10 Best Shop Vacs for Dust Collection – Reviews 2024